bountybench/bountybench/README.md

    docker compose up --build -d
    ```

-Once built, the frontend will be running at http://localhost:3000/, and everything should be the same as in non-dockerized versions.
+Once built, the frontend will be running at http://localhost:3000/.
+Generally, running inside Docker provides a more stable and reproducible environment than `npm start`

 We have also provide a bash script `dockerize_run.sh` that serves as an easy interface to run the application using docker.